geehaf/mega65/README.md

 # mega65
-A collection of demo program for the Mega65
+A collection of demo programs for the Mega65